kartik-karemani/iOSLearning/SwiftLearning.md

 It can be avoided using closure capture list.
 A capture list can be defined during the closures definition.
 It defines the rules to capture the reference in the closure body

+Optional Chaining:
+Optional chaining is process of calling the property or functiona on the option value.
+It might be nil.
+In case it has value then call to property or method is success or else call will return nil value.
+Since the result of the optional chaining can be nil value so result is an option even if property we are accessing is non optional. class Person {
+    var residence: Residence?
+}
+class Residence {
+    var numberOfRooms = 1
+}
+**let john = Person()
+if let roomCount = john.residence?.numberOfRooms {
+    print("John's residence has \(roomCount) room(s).")
+} else {
+    print("Unable to retrieve the number of rooms.")
+}
+// Prints "Unable to retrieve the number of rooms."** john.residence = Residence()
+**if let roomCount = john.residence?.numberOfRooms {
+    print("John's residence has \(roomCount) room(s).")
+} else {
+    print("Unable to retrieve the number of rooms.")
+}
+// Prints "John's residence has 1 room(s)."**

+During a optional chaining the type of value we are trying to retrieve will become optional bcoz of optional chaining.